EXECUTIVE COUNCIL

 Washington Director & former NCFL President

-Ann Marie is an alumna of WACFL, having competed in Policy and Lincoln-Douglas debate at Woodbridge Senior High School.
-She coached at Chantilly High School before joining the WACFL Executive Counsel, starting as Lincoln-Douglas Tournament Director in 2004.
+Ann Marie is an alumna of WASDL, having competed in Policy and Lincoln-Douglas debate at Woodbridge Senior High School.
+She coached at Chantilly High School before joining the WASDL Executive Counsel, starting as Lincoln-Douglas Tournament Director in 2004.
 Ann Marie then served as the Vice President of Lincoln-Douglas from 2006-2016 and has served as the Washington Diocesan Director from 2007 to present.
 Ann Marie also served on the Executive Counsel of the National Catholic Forensic League from 2016-2024.

 Ann Marie is a trial lawyer at Hollingsworth LLP, focusing on complex litigation.
-Debate was a critical stepping stone to her career and she enjoys working with WACFL and the NCFL to provide the same opportunities she had as a high school student to young, aspiring lawyers and judges here in the DMV and across the country.
+Debate was a critical stepping stone to her career and she enjoys working with WASDL and the NCFL to provide the same opportunities she had as a high school student to young, aspiring lawyers and judges here in the DMV and across the country.

 Secretary-Treasurer & NCFL National Tournament Director

 In his professional life, Roland is the President & CEO of Miklos Systems, Inc., an employee-owned government contracting software development firm in Fairfax.
-Before taking on his management role, he was a systems and applications programmer, and a systems engineer and has a BS in Computer Science.
+Before taking on his management role, he was a systems and applications programmer and a systems engineer, and has a BS in Computer Science.

 Roland strongly believes that speech and debate laid the groundwork for his professional life and have contributed directly to his success.
-He serves the WACFL and NCFL community in recognition and appreciation of everyone who worked so hard to make the opportunities possible for him.
+He serves the WASDL and NCFL community in recognition and appreciation of everyone who worked so hard to make the opportunities possible for him.
 He pays these past leaders back by serving today’s students.

 Policy Debate Vice President